keychera/panas.reload/README.md

 needs babashka version > 1.0.169

+> ⚠️ currently still figuring things out, expect a lot of changes for now

 ## Quick setup

 create a `bb.edn` file, specify source path and create a task like below (using latest git sha from the `main` branch of this repo)